What a Roe v. Wade reversal could mean for abortion access across America - NewsBreak

 ( STACKER ) – A leaked Supreme Court draft ruling that would overturn Roe v.
 Wade, dated in February and published May 2 by Politico, was confirmed as authentic by Chief Justice John Roberts on May 3.

 Votes can change between initial drafts and final rulings, and abortion is still legal in all 50 states and Washington D.C.
 Still, the leaked document sparked shock, outrage, and protests among those who see the document as a harbinger of what’s to come when the final ruling is announced in June or early July.
-The publication of the court’s initial draft is unprecedented in history and has been compared by some to the release of the Pentagon Papers .Gator on I-49 causes traffic jam in De Soto Parish
+The publication of the court’s initial draft is unprecedented in history and has been compared by some to the release of the Pentagon Papers .Mississippi’s only abortion clinic could close if Supreme Court overturns Roe v.
+Wade

 To explore what overturning Roe v.
 Wade might mean for abortion access across the United States, Stacker analyzed data from the Guttmacher Institute ’s driving distance dataset that aggregates population data at a geographic unit between 600 and 3,000 people.
 This dataset further determines the median distance from abortion clinics for women of reproductive age—defined in this analysis between the ages of 15 and 49—across 26 states likely to ban or severely restrict abortion access should Roe be overturned.
 Although Guttmacher’s data relies on census data, which collects gender data as binary, abortion access impacts people beyond those who identify as women.